As a music-maker, you have unique assets at your disposal like talent, authenticity, and life experience.

 In modern music, you’re likely to hear pentatonic scales in everything from indie pop ballads to folk songs

-Here are just a few examples of where pentatonic scales show up in popular music:
+Here are just a few examples of popular songs in the pentatonic scale:

 The lead vocal of Taylor Swift’s 2018 song “Delicate” never strays out of the pentatonic scale: